steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 3. [Merson's Model](#mertons-model-1973)

 ## Introduction
-Welcome to my refresher series on the **short-rate models**.
-It is a type of interest rate term structure models that was commonly used in the industry and acamamia.
-The refresher is disguised as a step-by-step guide written to help you (and me) understand, formulate, and solve this type of models by deriving and implementing well-known models of varying complexity and generality.
+Welcome, dear reader, to my refresher series on **short-rate models**!
+These little mathematical marvels are one of the main workhorses of interest rate modeling in both ivory towers of acamemic research and the blood and steel of the Wall street desk quants.
+The mission of this refresher series is to help you understand, formulate, and solve these models by deriving and implementing well-known versions of varying complexity and generality.

+The short-rate models has been around the block for a while.
+Despite their seeming initial simplicity, they can be a very versatile tool to model interest rates.
+They explicitly specify how the instantaneous spot interest rate (our "short rate") evolves over time.
+This is the rate at which you could theoretically borrow money for an infinitesimally short period.

-The short-rate models explicitly specify the evolution of the instantaneous spot interest rate, also known as the short rate, at which the market lends to a borrower for an infinitesimal period of time.
-The short rate is assumed to evolve over time according to a stochastic process that captures the observed or theorized behavior.
-If the short rate evolves according to the assumed process, then by the no-arbitrage principle, all rates at which the market lends to a borrower over longer periods of time can also be determined by the parameters of the process.
-These parameters are unknown and need to be calibrated from the market observed yield curves.
+The short rate is assumed to evolve over time according to a stochastic process that captures observed or theorized price of market behaviors.
+Once we've nailed down this evolution, the no-arbitrage principle can help us figure out rates for longer borrowing periods.

-In this first post, I start with some preliminaries and introduce a simple short-rate model.
-I then go step-by-step to derive the price of a zero-coupon bond and the simulation of the model.
+In this first post, we start with some preliminaries then go step-by-step to derive the price of a zero-coupon bond and the simulation of the model.
 It is then followed by a Python implementations of the simulation of the short-rate process and the pricing of the zero coupon bond.

-The calibration of the model parameters is actually a big topic in and of itself, and I will make a post of it later.

-Code snippets included in this posts (and more) can be found in the [Github repository](https://github.com/steveya/steveya.github.io/blob/8a20c7552a82a586e9334eb12e2df500c9e95379/content/term_structure_models/merton_model.ipynb).
+Code snippets included in this posts (and more) can be found in the [Github repository](https://github.com/steveya/short-rate-models/notebook/merton_model.ipynb).
+The code library will evolve with the series as we build out more and more types of models that can benefit from more abstraction.

 ## Preliminaries
-Zero-coupon bonds form the foundation of term structure modeling.
-For a zero-coupon bond maturing at time $$T$$, the relationship between its price $$P(t, T)$$ and (continuously compounded) yield-to-maturity (YTM) $$y(t, T)$$ at time $$t$$ is given by
+Zero-coupon bonds (ZCB) form the foundation of term structure modeling.
+The price of a $$T$$-year ZCB at time $$t$$ ($$P(t, T)$$) is the risk-adjusted present value of 1-dollar in $$T$$-years.
+The (continuously compounded) yield-to-maturity (YTM) $$y(t, T)$$ at time $$t$$ is given by

 - YTM to Price: